 - The appropriate university leader has approved this submission;

-- You have received an invitation to download the One Medical mobile application, downloaded the app, and signed the consent form (new window), which authorizes One Medical to release your COVID-19 test results and your daily risk assessment “badge” reported through the mobile application to Georgetown;
+- You have received an invitation to download the One Medical mobile application, downloaded the app, and signed the consent form (new window), which authorizes One Medical to release your COVID-19 test results to Georgetown;

 - You have complied with the University’s testing protocols; AND

-- You have completed the Fall 2020 Affirmation and signed the Georgetown University Community Compact on the GU360 website.
+- You have completed the Spring 2020 Affirmation and signed the Georgetown University Community Compact on the GU360 website.

 If you receive a red badge, you can click on the “Badge Color Help” button at the bottom of your Building Access Badge.
 A pop-up window will explain how your building access status was determined.

-If you receive a “High Risk Factor” in the One Medical mobile app, One Medical’s medical team or Georgetown’s public health team will contact you to discuss your next steps.
+If you receive a “High Risk Factor” for your daily check-in, Georgetown’s public health team will contact you to discuss your next steps.

-If you feel a red badge was issued in error, you will have the opportunity to work with the University and One Medical to assess your individual results and retake the One Medical self-attestation, if instructed to do so.
+If you feel a red badge was issued in error, you will have the opportunity to work with the University and One Medical to assess your individual results.

 If you have questions related to One Medical, please contact One Medical at 1-888-ONEMED1 (1-888-663-6331) or email@example.com.